valery1707/hugo/content/blog/2016-04-04-programmable-exit-codes-for-spring-command-line-applications.markdown

 This looks straightforward and easy.
 However, exiting the application from within the `CommandLineRunner` makes integration testing of this application difficult.
 Our tests will simply stop execution at that point without giving us the opportunity to assert anything.

 At work, while looking for a solution to this, we stumbled across Spring's `ExitCodeGenerator` [^1].
 It is an interface whose implementations Spring uses to look up what exit code to use.
-There are at least two ways to make use of `ExitCodeGenerator` - one involves making the application's Exceptions implement `ExitCodeGenerator` and the other involves making the `Application` class an implementation of `ExitCodeGenerator`.
+There are at least two ways to make use of `ExitCodeGenerator` - one involves making the application's Exceptions implement `ExitCodeGenerator` and the other involves making the command line runners themselves implement `ExitCodeGenerator`.
 We will look at the first approach here.

 Our new command line runner will be as: